SS-GEN: A Social Story Generation Framework with Large Language Models: Social Story Generation

-In this section, we discuss the development of SS-Bench, focusing on the dataset construction and the Quality Assessment Criteria.
+In this section, we introduce the development of Social Story Generation (SS-GEN) framework.
 We begin by formulating the general notation.
-Next, we explain the synthetic process of the SS-Bench expanded through the refined constraint-driven strategy named \textsc{StarSow} (Figure~\ref{fig:data-gen}), which hierarchically generate varied Social Stories with LLMs from a minimal seed set of 179 manually-written ones.
-Additionally, we propose the Quality Assessment Criteria to verify the effectiveness of Social Stories and ensure adherence to the strict constraints of Social Stories.
+Next, we explain the dataset synthesis by our refined constraint-driven strategy named \textsc{StarSow} (Figure~\ref{fig:data-gen}), which hierarchically generate varied Social Stories using LLMs (eg., GPT-4o) from a seed set of manually-written stories.
+Additionally, we propose the quality assessment criteria to verify the adherence of generated Social Stories to the strict constraints.